raimohanska/harmaja/README.md

 ## Key concepts

-*Reactive Property* (also known as a signal or a behaviour) is an object that encapsulates a changing value.
+[*Reactive Property*](https://baconjs.github.io/api3/classes/property.html) (also known as a signal or a behaviour) is an object that encapsulates a changing value.
 Please check out the [Bacon.js intro](https://baconjs.github.io/api3/index.html) if you're not familiar with the concept.
 In Harmaja, reactive properties are the main way of storing and passing application state.

-*EventStream* represents a stream of events that you can observe by calling its `forEach` method.
+[*EventStream*](https://baconjs.github.io/api3/classes/eventstream.html) represents a stream of events that you can observe by calling its `forEach` method.
 In Bacon.js a *Bus* is an EventStream that allows you to `push` events to the stream as well as observe events.
 In Harmaja, buses are used for conveying distinct events from the UI to state reducers.

 *Atom* is a Property that also allows mutation using the `set` methods.
 You can create an atom simply by `atom("hello")` and then use `atom.get` and `atom.set` for viewing and mutating its value.
 May sound underwhelming, but the Atom is also a reactive property, meaning that it's state can be observed and *reacted*.
 In Harmaja particularly, you can embed atoms into your VDOM so that your DOM will automatically reflect the changes in their value!
 Furthermore, you can use `atom.view("attributename")` to get a new Atom that represents the state of a given attribute within the data structure wrapped by the original Atom.
+Currently Harmaja comes with its own Atom implementation.

 *State decomposition* means selecting a part or a slice of a bigger state object.
 This may be familiar to you from Redux, where you `mapStateToProps` or `useSelector` for making your component *react* to changes in some parts of the application state.
 In Harmaja, you use reactive properties or Atoms for representing state and then select parts of it for your component using `property.map` or `atom.view`, the latter providing a read-write interface.